thegreenwebfoundation/grid-aware-websites/README.md

 const zone = "DE"; // The zone ID string or lat-lon object of the region you'd like to get grid intensity data for

 const options = {
-  mode: "renewables", // The energy data we want to use - either renewables or low-carbon.
+  mode: "renewable", // The energy data we want to use - either renewables or low-carbon.
 Default: renewables
   minimumPercentage: 95, // The minimum percentage of the choosen energy type before grid-awareness should be triggered.
 Default: 50
-  apiKey:  "you_api_key";
+  apiKey:  "you_api_key",
 };

 const powerBreakdown = new PowerBreakdown(options);